Suppose you have the following dataset.

-Apply Filter in the Dataset
+Step 1 – Apply a Filter to the Dataset

 Read More: Excel VBA to Count Rows with Data

-STEP 2: Launch the VBA Window to Count Filtered Rows in Excel
+Step 2 – Launch the VBA Window to Count Filtered Rows in Excel

-• Now, go to the Developer tab and select Visual Basic.
+- Go to the Developer tab and select Visual Basic.
 It will open the Visual Basic window.

-• After that, the Module window will appear.
+- The Module window will appear.

-STEP 3: Type and Save the Excel VBA Code
+Step 3 – Type and Save the Excel VBA Code

 Sub Count_Filtered_Rows()